SAP/sap-btp-service-operator-migration/README.md

 # Migration to SAP BTP Service Operator

-You can now perform a migration of all your SAP BTP service instances and bindings created to be consumed in the Kubernetes environment by using the Service Catalog (svcat) to a new Kubernetes environment that uses the SAP BTP operator pattern.
+SAP BTP service operator provides the ability to provision and consume SAP Cloud Platform from Kubernetes cluster in a Kubernetes-native way, based on the K8s Operator pattern.

+Our mission was to define and design a solution that would make it possible to migrate a registered K8S platform, based on the Service Catalog (svcat) and Service Manager agent, together with its content, to s SAP BTP service operator-based platform.

 ## Table of Contents
 * [Prerequisites](#prerequisites)